BinukaDs/BinukaDs/README.md

-- 🔭 I’m currently working on ...Arduino Project Hub
+- 🔭 I’m a member of ...Arduino Project Hub
 - 🌱 I’m currently learning ...Python & Arduino
 - 👯 I’m looking to collaborate on ...Arduino
 - 🤔 I’m looking for help with ...Arduino
 - 💬 Ask me about ...Arduino
 - 📫 How to reach me: ...https://create.arduino.cc/projecthub/binukadasunpriya
+-                   : ...BinukaDasunpriya@gmail.com
 - 😄 Pronouns: ...He/Him
-- ⚡ Fun fact: ...I'm a programmer who has 2 years experience -->
+- ⚡ Who am I: ...I'm a programmer who has 2 years experience -->